cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/smmapd.rst

 a Cyrus mailbox exists, that it is postable and it is under quota.
 It accepts commands on its standard input and responds on its standard output.
 It MUST be invoked by :cyrusman:`master(8)` with those descriptors attached to a remote client connection.
+The service ignores the userdeny database.

 **smmapd** |default-conf-text|